frenck/spook/documentation/floors.md

   - `living_room`
 ```

-:::{note} This service does not need a floor ID
+:::{note} This action does not need a floor ID
 :class: dropdown

-While this service is floor related, it does not need to know the floor ID.
+While this action is floor related, it does not need to know the floor ID.
 An are can only be on a single floor at a time, so it will remove the area from the floor it is in.
 Hence, it only needs to know the are you want to remove from a floor.
 :::

 :::{tip} Getting an area ID from an area name